jakeogh/shell-command-lock/README.md

 ###Steps:

 - 1. Generate unique and reproducible string from $0 $* that can be represented as a file name. sha1($0 $*) is used.
-- 2. Obtain atomic lock
+- 2. Obtain atomic lock.
-- 3. Write $$ to the lockfile
+- 3. Write $$ to the lockfile.

 ###More info: